Teaching Assistantship

 Also, you likely don’t have to worry about students asking you for more marks.
 They will bother the professor for this instead.

 It is very easy to go over your allotted time of 98 hours by providing lots of feedback on their homework.
-Make sure you manage your time wisely to get all the marking done in a timely matter.
 They can go to the professor or other students for help if they are really struggling.
 You won’t get paid for overtime.
+Make sure you manage your time wisely, and inform your course instructor if you are going overtime.

 Tutorial TA: